 Data preservation requires two components; software to manage the preservation process and secure, scalable storage.
 The problem for most organizations is finding a location to store preserved data.
 Iron Mountain and services like it have been the go-to preservation solution.
 But now organizations are looking to public cloud storage services to store data they need to preserve.

-To get this white paper, register for our upcoming webinar, “The Showdown for Data Preservation: Iron Mountain vs. The Cloud“.
-We will send you the white paper right away.
-Then come back and watch the webinar to learn even more about using the cloud for data preservation.
+To get this white paper, register for our on demand webinar, “The Showdown for Data Preservation: Iron Mountain vs. The Cloud“.